 BYOD (Bring Your Own Device)

-BYOD (or "bring your own device" in French) is an IT management policy or trend that allows employees to use their own personal devices (laptops, smartphones, tablets) to access company information and applications.
-This enables employees to work more flexibly and enjoy the benefits of their own devices, while reducing costs for the company.
+BYOD (or "bring your own device") is an information technology management policy or trend that allows employees to use their own personal devices (laptops, smartphones, tablets) to access company information and applications.
+This allows employees to work more flexibly and take advantage of their own devices, while reducing costs for the company.

-It's also important to ensure that employees understand the responsibilities and risks involved in using their personal devices to access company information and applications.
+It is also important to ensure that employees understand the responsibilities and risks associated with using their personal devices to access company information and applications.

 The advantages and disadvantages of BYOD